-How Your Mental Residual Functional Capacity Assessment Impacts Your Disability Determination
+How Your Mental Residual Functional Capacity Assessment Impacts Your SSD Claim Review

-After completing your mental residual functional capacity review, the SSA will declare that you are one of the following:
+After reviewing your mental residual functional capacity form, the SSA will declare you are one of the following:

-- that there is insufficient evidence to make a determination in your Social Security disability case
+- That there is insufficient evidence to make a decision about your Social Security disability case

-You may qualify for SSDI benefits if you’re markedly limited in certain areas.
-That would be because you’re unable to perform even simple tasks requiring little to no skill.
-If the SSA finds you moderately limited, the agency will look for any unskilled jobs you can hold down.
-This remains true even if it’s something you haven’t done before as a job task.
-If you are mentally capable of doing one of these jobs, the SSA may deny your Social Security disability claim.
+You may qualify for disability benefits if you’re markedly limited in certain areas.
+That would be because you cannot perform even simple job tasks requiring little to no skill.
+If the SSA finds you moderately limited, the agency will look for any unskilled jobs you can work in.
+This remains true even if it’s something you haven’t done before during your job history.
+If you are mentally capable of doing one of these jobs, the SSA may deny your SSD claim.

 The SSA may also include episodes of decompensation.
-Decompensation indicates times when your symptoms worsen and you need increased treatment or to be in a less stressful situation.
-The SSA will see how many times this happens and how long your episodes last.
+Decompensation is what they call times when your symptoms get worse and you need more treatment, or to be in a less stressful situation.
+The SSA will see how many times this happens to you, and how long your episodes last.

 Consider Getting Professional Legal Advice

 Since getting Social Security disability for a mental condition can be especially challenging, you might benefit from speaking to a Social Security attorney for free.
 An experienced professional can give you the best advice on how to apply for Social Security disability benefits.
 What’s more, having a disability lawyer file your paperwork nearly triples your SSD approval chances.
 Since every attorney in our network helps people on contingency, you’ll pay $0 if the SSA doesn’t award you benefits.
 And if you do in, you’ll only pay a small, one-time fee.

 Ready to see if you may qualify?
 Click the button below to start your free online benefits evaluation now!